Hiurge/organisation-names-synthax-analysis/README.md

-# Analysing synthax of organisation names
-with part of speech tags.
+Analysing synthax of organisation names with spacy, pandas, part of speech tags.